 Trending is usually regarded as a good thing—just look at all those impressions!—but the conversation can get out of hand in a hurry.
 See how #McDstories became a magnet for complaints about McDonalds; how DiGiorno frozen pizzas mistakenly latched on to #WhyIStayed, a hashtag for survivors of domestic abuse; how Kenneth Cole peddled their new collection on the back of the unfolding Egyptian revolution.

 But our favorite examples are about parsing—or a lack thereof.
 In hindsight, it’s easy to see how #nowthatcherisdead can be both “Now Thatcher is dead” (intended) and “Now that Cher is dead” (unintended), and how Susan Boyle’s PR company thought #susanalbumparty would be a good hashtag to celebrate the launch of her latest album.
 Poor Susan.

 Of course, language is continually changing, and there’s little room for prescriptivism in digital—particularly digital marketing, which moves at breakneck speed.
 Some classroom teachings have fallen by the wayside, and we won’t mourn their loss, but that doesn’t release brands from their obligations to grammar.
 After all, they might not care about or even notice the comma splice in that multi-million-dollar ad campaign—but their target audience will.

-David Welsh is DAC Group’s senior copywriter.
-He enjoys English breakfast tea with an espresso chaser and a Newcastle United game.
 To learn more about ways to strengthen your company’s messaging, please get in touch.